At the Unselds’ School, bracing for fall without ‘Mr. Wes’

 The couple bought a former nursing school in 1978 and started a day-care center.
 In 1983, it became certified to offer elementary school instruction and has slowly added in the decades since: more grades, more students and more rooms and additions for the campus.

 As his playing career wound down, Unseld was a constant presence.
-He moved into the franchise’s front office and spent time as its coach, but he still kept an office at the school.
+He moved into the Bullets’ front office and spent time as their coach, but he still kept an office at the school.

 Connie’s father was the principal for years, and her mother worked the front desk.
 Wes Jr. was the school’s first student.
-Kim still teaches social studies and science, and Connie handles English classes.
+Kim still teaches social studies and science, and Connie handles English.
 Just like all those years on the basketball court, Wes Unseld did whatever was needed.

 “He was always saying, ‘Connie, I got this great idea.’
 He’d wake me up to tell me something he wanted to do,” Connie said.